 The Board of Governors has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
 However, the Governors have appointed an Audit Committee and a Responsible Officer ('RO').
 The RO's role, performed by Mrs Clare Alexander during the year, includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
 On an annual basis, the RO will report to the Governors on the operation of the systems of control and on the discharge of the Board of Governors' financial responsibilities.
-The RO has been assisted by the auditors who have performed the required RO checks during the period.
+The RO has been assisted by the external auditors who have performed the required internal assurance checks during the period.
 The auditors prepared a report to the RO on their findings following their visit.
-Some recommendations were made but none that were deemed significant.
-The RO then reported to the Board of Governors and followed up on actions to ensure that those recommendations had been implemented by the Finance Team.
+No weaknesses in internal controls were identified.
+The RO then reported to the Board of Governors.